TenMirim/pss_script/README.md

 # pss_script
-Some info on those .pss found in Puyo Puyo Tetris
+Some info on those .pss scripts found in Puyo Puyo Tetris To be continued.